SWIFT messaging system cuts off remaining North Korean banks

-LONDON SWIFT, the inter-bank messaging network which is the backbone of international finance, said it planned to cut off the remaining North Korean banks still connected to its system, as concerns about the country's nuclear program and missile tests grow.
+LONDON, March 16 SWIFT, the inter-bank messaging network which is the backbone of international finance, said it planned to cut off the remaining North Korean banks still connected to its system, as concerns about the country's nuclear programme and missile tests grow.

 SWIFT said the four remaining banks on the network would be disconnected for failing to meet its operating criteria.